cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-When an element declare multiple attributes, and at least a `x:Name` or `x:Key` attribute, this attribute must be placed first.
+A violation of this rule occurs when an element declare multiple attributes, and at least a `x:Name` or `x:Key` attribute, this attribute must be placed first.

 The attributes are more important than any others because:
 - They identify the uniqueness of that control,